 Since 2019, Brazil's Supreme Court – Supremo Tribunal Federal (STF) – has launched several confidential inquiries allegedly aimed at probing 'fake news' and 'attacks' on its justices and democratic principles.
 These investigations are actually suppressing dissent and consolidating the judiciary's authority to serve simultaneously as prosecutor and judge in numerous cases.

-Even some opinion leaders with a left-leaning bias, who are not subject to the same persecution, recognize that these actions pose a significant threat to freedom of speech.
+Even some left-leaning opinion leaders, who are not subjected to the same persecution, acknowledge that these actions represent a significant threat to freedom of speech.

 Journalists and media outlets challenging the Supreme Court's decisions face judicial persecution and censorship.
 Members of Congress are targeted in inquiries simply for voicing dissent against the Brazilian Supreme Court, with two already sentenced to prison.
 Additionally, several social media platforms have exited the country in response to pressures to censor content.